 If your proof of address is not / cannot be provided by 31 January 2019, your child’s school allocation will be based on the address currently held on record, if your child currently attends a Cambridgeshire nursery or infant school.

 If you are moving from overseas or your child does not currently attend a Cambridgeshire Early Years Setting / maintained school and you do not provide your proof of address before 31 January 2019, your application will not be processed until the satisfactory proof is received, which means that you will not receive an offer of a school place on 16 April 2019.
+Peterborough City Council is a unitary authority and we do not have access to their data.